Loris Chobanian: Life

 Born on April 17, 1933, in Mosul, Iraq, Chobanian was introduced to classical music at an early age.
 His father Ohannes Chobanian, an oil engineer and an amateur musician, was a performer on the piano, the flute and the violin.
 When he was five years old, the senior Chobanian wrote a one-man operetta, "O Loris," which the young Chobanian sang in Kirkuk, Iraq, with his father conducting the orchestra.

 In 1951, he graduated from Baghdad College, a High School administered by American Jesuits from Boston, Mass.
 For ten years, he joined the Komitas Choir in Baghdad that specialized in singing Armenian folk music.

 Chobanian studied the classical guitar with Jacque Tchakerian and in 1955 began performing classical guitar regularly on Baghdad Television and worked at the Khanaqin Oil Company.
 During 1958–1960 he was appointed Secretary to the Director General of Distribution of Oil in Iraq.

 Chobanian died on May 14, 2023, aged 90, after an extended illness.
-He was survived by Loris is survived by his wife, daughter, grandchildren, and numerous nieces, nephews and cousins.
+Loris is survived by his wife, daughter, grandchildren, and numerous nieces, nephews and cousins.
 He was interred in Canton, Ohio, at Sunset Hills Burial Park.